empowering students to become

 I have worked at public and private universities across the country.
 In 2013 I transitioned to medical school admissions.
 Since that time I have helped medical schools with their admissions and applicant selection processes.

-Now, for the first time ever, I have begun working with students and their families.
+I now work with students and their families.
 I share the expertise I have acquired as an admissions professional, researcher, and consultant to help students become competitive medical school applicants.
 Here are a few of my accomplishments:

-- evaluated and made admissions decisions on more than 16,000 medical school applicants
+- evaluated and made admissions decisions on > 20,000 medical school applicants

 - designed and built an applicant selection process for one of the largest medical schools